icyTan/portfolio2019/src/pages/best.md

 Deliver a set of high fidelity wireframes to use for prototyping with InVision._

 ![A UI/UX design is somewhere between user goals, business goals and project goals.](../images/best/1__hj5KfeyFfbN2zjmigBjyQA.png)
-A UI/UX design is somewhere between user goals, business goals and project goals.

 #### **Establishing Goals**